 Economic Data (U.S.): Other Suggested Resources

-Collection of historical and current state-level data covering health care, crime, education and more.
+Collection of historical and current state-level data covering health care, crime, education, economy, and many more.

 Create and save maps illustrating 168 indicators on the food environment covering food choices, health and well-being, and community characteristics in U.S. states or counties.
 Indicators include store/restaurant proximity, food prices, and food and nutrition assistance programs.
 Data is drawn from numerous sources including the Decennial Census, County Business Patterns, and Behavioral Risk Factor Surveillance System.